What is Intent Data?

 1. Website Actions

 You can learn a lot about a user based on how they interact with your website.
-There is also a copious amount of intent data you can gather just by examining how a user found your site and where they went after reaching it.
+There is also a copious amount of intent data you can gather just by examining how a user found your site and what they did after reaching it.

 Intent data can be used to improve navigation and overall user experience on your website.
 How your website is set up will greatly impact whether or not a visitor continues through the site or clicks off.
 Improving navigation may be your first step in improving your bounce rate.